billchong/getting-and-cleaning-data-project/Codebook.md

 ### Step 5 - Create another independent tidy data set with the average of each variable for each activity and subject

 Create table 6 from table 5 by calculating the means for each activity and subject.
-The following excerpt from RStudio lists the variables are  table 6
+The following excerpt from RStudio lists the 82 variables in table 6

  [1] "ActivityID"                           "Activity"
  [3] "SubjectID"                            "timeBodyAcc-Mean()-X"